r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 Don't worry, I'm not so uncouth as to do anything to ruin it.
 I'd say someone else has that covered.

 **Caenis:**
 You win.
 No more killing unarmed brats.
-I'll let {(M) him /(F) her} off the hook for killing the Tsar.
+I'll let [♂ him /♀ her] off the hook for killing the Tsar.

 **Caenis:**
 Best to do this sort of thing in your own world,anyway.
 Ain't that right, sword boy?